zubairmh/blog/content/_index.md

 ## 👨‍💻 Interests 👨‍💻

-- Low Level Graphic APIs: I have a keen interest in working with low-level graphic APIs like Vulkan and OpenGL.
+- 🎮 Low Level Graphic APIs: I have a keen interest in working with low-level graphic APIs like Vulkan and OpenGL.
 The ability to optimize graphics rendering and create visually stunning applications fascinates me.

-- Distributed Systems: I am intrigued by the challenges and complexities of building distributed systems.
+- 🌐 Distributed Systems: I am intrigued by the challenges and complexities of building distributed systems.
 Technologies such as Kafka and gRPC have caught my attention, and I enjoy exploring their capabilities and learning how to design scalable and efficient systems.

 ## 🧑‍💼 Work Experience

 - Coding Ninjas Campus Ambassador: As a campus ambassador for Coding Ninjas, I organized coding events, workshops, and seminars to promote coding culture among students.
 It was an opportunity to enhance my leadership and communication skills.

-- MLSC Tech Team Member: As a member of the Tech Team at the Machine Learning and Coding Society, I actively contributed to organizing coding competitions, conducting technical workshops, and mentoring fellow students.
+- Tech Head @ MLSC: As the Technical Head at Microsoft Learn Student Chapter, I actively contributed to organizing coding competitions, conducting technical workshops, and mentoring fellow students.

 ## 🚀 Projects 🚀

 Here are some notable projects I have worked on:

-- Nord: Nord is a decentralized and privacy-first streaming platform.
+- 🎥 Nord: Nord is a decentralized and privacy-first streaming platform.
 I contributed to its development, focusing on backend functionality and ensuring secure and seamless streaming experiences for users. [demo](nordweb.vercel.app)

-- Invntry: Invntry is a modern web-based hospital logistics software.
+- 🏥 Invntry: Invntry is a modern web-based hospital logistics software.
 I played a key role in designing and developing the software, implementing features that streamline hospital operations and improve efficiency. [source](github.com/zubairmh/mhacks15)

-- DocShield: DocShield is a decentralized personal document holder.
-I contributed to the project's architecture, ensuring secure document storage, access controls, and seamless user experience. [demo](docshield.vercel.app)
+- 🔐 DocShield: DocShield is a decentralized personal document holder.
+I contributed to the project's architecture, ensuring secure document storage, access controls, and a seamless user experience. [demo](docshield.vercel.app)

+- 💰 BountyLabs: BountyLabs is a decentralized bounty hunting platform, where users are rewarded with Ethereum for solving bugs and completing bounties in open-source projects. [demo](https://bountylabs.zubairmh.xyz)

 ## 🎖️ Certifications 🎖️